matthewmusni/Pitch-the-Future-2022-Mapua-University-Simulation-in-Unity/README.md

 # Pitch-the-Future-2022-Mapua-University-Simulation-in-Unity
-Mapúa University: Team Aguila Simulation in Unity submission for Shell Eco Marathon - Pitch the Future 2022
+Mapúa University: Team Aguila Simulation with Unity Submission for Shell Eco Marathon - Pitch the Future 2022

 Instructions to Run the Simulation: